 July 2015: Frontier Phase

 This initial stage aimed at getting the network started to enable miners to arrange their mining processes and for developers to test their decentralized applications (DApps).
 The launch featured the Genesis block, including 8893 transactions of those who purchased Ether during the official presale.
-On aggregate, there were slightly over 72 million “pre-mined” ETH.
+There were slightly over 72 million “pre-mined” ETH.
 12 million from this amount was allotted to the Ethereum development fund.8

 Frontier featured canary contracts to notify users when a particular chain was found to be faulty or vulnerable.
 These contracts were given either a 0 or a 1.
 Contracts with an issue were marked as one, and clients were given notification to avoid mining off that broken chain.